Fold Expressions

 }

-Secondly, fold expressions do not need to be arithmetic.
-We can fold over any operator, and binary fold expressions give us additional options here.
+Secondly, fold expressions are not limited to arithmetic operations.
+We can fold over any operator, and binary fold expressions provide additional flexibility in this regard.

 The following example logs everything in a parameter pack, using << as the operator, and std::cout as the initial operand: